German Shepherd Growth & Weight Chart (Updated in 2025)

 8-week-old (2 months) German Shepherd

-It’s important that the puppies stay with mom for a minimum of 8 weeks for food, hygiene, and comfort.
+The puppies must stay with their mom for a minimum of 8 weeks for food, hygiene, and comfort.
 She will discipline them and make sure they learn to be independent.
 They then begin to go to the toilet independently and venture away from mom.
 Mom’s milk production will slow, and your pup will wean onto semi-solid foods.

 At week 8, they play, can be housebroken, and bark when startled.
 The famous GSD ears will start to stand up, and you can begin leash and crate training.
 They must be handled and groomed and realize that human commands and dominance are the norm.
 It’s a good time to introduce them to other animals and small children as well.